Mariners owner John Stanton: Flexibility is more important than money spent unloading contracts

 “Some number of fans are passionate and they will be here through thick and thin and have been for 30 years.
 But others won’t.
 I want the fans to believe this is going to be a championship team in the next few years.
 And to be here or watching it on television when we are.”

 Stanton remains relentlessly positive about the situation.
+A question about what he views as the positives of this season thus far goes basically goes unasked because he’s already made them clear.

+“I think it’s the development of the young players,” he said.
+“We’ve gotten younger.
+And I don’t really like the word controlled, but from a contractual point of view they are players we know will be here for a longer period of time.
+We’ve gone from being one of the oldest teams in baseball to being middle of the pack in age.
+Having the quality of players that we have in terms the character as well as the way they play it’s positive.”

-He mentions J.P.
-Crawford’s play since being called up and Jake Fraley’s recent promotion to Tacoma.
-He references the six prospects in the MLB pipeline — Jarred Kelenic, Evan White, Justus Sheffield, Julio Rodriguez, Justin Dunn and Logan Gilbert.
-And then he mentions one of his favorites, who’s also a fan favorite.
+He mentions how well Crawford has been playing since being called up and the recent promotion of Jake Fraley to Tacoma.
+He references the six prospects in the MLB Pipeline — Jarred Kelenic, Evan White, Justus Sheffield, Julio Rodriguez, Justin Dunn and Logan Gilbert.
+And then he mentions a favorite of his and the fans.

-“Is there anybody in this building that doesn’t love Vogey?” he said, referring to Daniel Vogelbach.
-“To see him emerge and be able get him more reps. … He’s proven that he’s a major-league player and maybe even an All-Star.
+“Is there anybody in this building that doesn’t love Vogey?” he said referring to Daniel Vogelbach.
+“To see him emerge and be able get him more reps.
+People were concerned about whether he could ever play and label him a Four-A player when in fact he’s proven that he’s a Major League player and maybe even an All-Star.
 He’s brought excitement and energy.”

 Dipoto has often referenced the end of 2020 and the 2021 season as a time frame for this plan to come together.
 That seems a little overly optimistic — and Stanton hedges it a little.